SEFSC/FATES-ATI-FrameXtraction/_docs/about.md

    ```bash
    git clone <URL>
    ```
-   where <URL> is the web URL from step 3.
+    where \<URL> is the web URL from [Step 2](#step-2-clone-the-repository-locally-for-easier-editing-optional).3.

 5. Press enter.
 The repo will now be downloaded to your local machine.

-Alternatively, after step 1, either use the “Open with GitHub Desktop” or the  “Download ZIP” options shown above to download the repo.
+Alternatively, after [Step 2](#step-2-clone-the-repository-locally-for-easier-editing-optional).1, either use the “Open with GitHub Desktop” or the “Download ZIP” options shown above to download the repo.
 Be sure to unzip it if you retrieve it this way.

 ### Step 3: Customize the navbar